-If your employees play an active role in the appraisal process they should know what that process is.
+If your employees play an active role in the appraisal process, they should know exactly what that process is.
 What are the steps involved?
 Who are the different players?
 Communicate this information clearly and often.

-Tell them how the self-appraisal will be used.
-Further, train your managers to make a point of referencing self-appraisal feedback during the performance review discussion.
+Tell them how managers and the HR team will use their self-appraisal.
+Train your managers to make a point of referencing self-appraisal feedback during the performance review discussion.
 If managers overlook this step, employees may feel like the self-appraisal is a fruitless process.

 2. Fear of failure

-The old adage “no news is good news” isn’t necessarily true when it comes to an individual’s performance.
-Yet, many managers fear delivering feedback, especially when it’s not favorable.
+The old adage "no news is good news" isn't necessarily true when it comes to an individual's performance.
+Yet, many managers (and employees) fear delivering feedback, especially when it isn't positive.

 It's not surprising then that employees will often only hear of a performance issue during the annual performance review – when a manager is "forced" into having these discussions.

-Think of the impact lack of regular feedback can have on your employees’ self-image:
+If that sounds like you or your management team, think of the impact that lack of regular feedback can have on your employees' self-image: